2000 Toyota Prius Mk1 review: Retro Road Test

 Unlike its rival from Honda, though, the Prius can be powered by either the petrol engine, the electric motor or a combination of both.
 To aid its electric-ness, a bank of 6.5Ah nickel-metal hydride (Ni-MH) batteries sits behind the rear seats, along with a generator.

-CO2 emissions from the tailpipe were measured at 120g/km – very low for the time.
+CO2 emissions from the tailpipe were measured at 120g/km – very low for a petrol car at the time.

 What’s it like to drive?